AlexanderWatts/jtools/README.md

 **Aim**

-Manage JSON without relying on an online tool, ensuring clear and concise error reporting to make debugging easier
+Manage JSON without relying on an online tool, focusing on clear error reporting and strict validation to simplify debugging

 **Features**